jwreep/ebtel_abundances/README.md

 (4) Install the `showyourwork` package (preferably in its own conda environment)

 (5) From the main directory, type `showyourwork build`

+This paper was produced with version 0.2 of ebtel++ (https://zenodo.org/records/12675386), and the data to produce the figures has been cached on Zenodo (https://sandbox.zenodo.org/records/80337).

 <p align="center">